 It all begins when the atmosphere becomes unstable.
 In the summertime, the sun's energy heats the earth's surface, which in turn heats the atmosphere close to the ground.
-This warmer air close to the ground is bouyant relative to the air above it.
+This warmer air close to the ground is buoyant relative to the air above it.
 If this instability becomes great enough, columns of warm air may begin to rapidly burst upward through the atmosphere in a process called convection.
 As the massive volumes of air rise, they condense in the cooler surrounding air.
 If there is sufficient moisture in the air, this process creates the enormous, towering cumulonimbus clouds (see diagram at above right), and a thunderstorm is born.
 An approaching cold front can also force warm, moist air at the surface upward, initiating thunderstorm development.

-The storm soon becomes supercharged with electrical energy as the convective activity continues.
 When the insulating air between the regions of opposite charge can no longer hold the two apart, a lightning flash begins to develop.

 This animation depicts the stepped leader descending